wendahere/GoGetter/Journal.md

 #### Special needs education (SEN) expert meeting

 We had an appointment Ms Nicole Daswani, an expert on special needs education from SP's SEN centre.
 We wanted to know more about

+### Wednesday 28/10/2020

+Wen Da made the PCB board for etching fit the board.
+The board given was smaller than expected so he made it smaller to fit.
+However, the container to put the chemical was too small so we decided to continue on Friday due to sponsor meeting on Thursday.
+Allen and Wen Da laser cut a larger sized container for etching.